Agent’s Own Account; Clients’ Account Clause Samples

 Agent’s Own Account; Clients’ Account.
 The Company consents to the Agent trading, in compliance with applicable law, in the Common Shares for the Agent’s own account and for the account of its clients at the same time as sales of the Shares occur pursuant to this Agreement.

 Agent’s Own Account; Clients’ Account.
-The Company has been advised and acknowledges that the Agent and the Forward Purchaser may trade, in compliance with applicable law, in the Common Shares for the Agent’s or the Forward Purchaser’s own accounts and for the accounts of their clients at the same time as sales of the Shares occur pursuant to this Agreement.
+The Company acknowledges that the Agent has informed the Company that the Agent may engage in trading, in compliance with applicable law, in the Common Shares for the Agent’s own account and for the account of its clients at the same time as sales of the Shares occur pursuant to this Agreement, provided that the Company shall not be deemed to have authorized to any such purchases or sales by the Agent.